-The set includes the full teacher training course on nine DVDs, along with four demonstration lessons showing the first step of the process being taught to students at four different grade levels—an enjoyable jump start with Structure & Style.
+The set includes the full teacher training course on streaming videos, along with four demonstration lessons showing the first step of the process being taught to students at four different grade levels—an enjoyable jump start with Structure & Style.
 The accompanying Seminar Workbook becomes your syllabus and teaching manual.

 Unlike many creative writing programs, this more classical system stresses modeling and builds a firm foundation of specific skills.
 As students practice each format and master each technique, they develop confidence—and consequently, creativity.
 Even the youngest student can gain a sense of structure and a repertoire of style; high school or university students will see instant improvement in their written communication.

 This program allows for easy customization, effective implementation, and concise grading.
 After learning it yourself, you will be able to communicate to students exactly what is expected of them as they master new skills one step at a time.
 You will learn how to teach your students to outline and summarize, add style to their writing, create stories, produce reports, write critiques, develop essays, analyze literature, and put into writing the information they have hidden in their brains.
 Assignments can be integrated with content areas of history, geography, science, religion, literature, etc.